chrberndt/liferay-role-installer/README.md

-# liferay-roles-deployment
+# liferay-role-installer
-An example of how to create and configure Liferay Roles with a LifecycleAction Component.
+An example of how to install Liferay Roles with a Component.